ing-bank/popmon/docs/source/introduction.rst

 The reference can be defined in four different ways:

-1. Using the DataFrame on which you build the stability report as the reference, essentially allowing you to identify outlier timeslots within the provided data.
+1. Using the DataFrame on which you build the stability report as the reference, essentially allowing you to identify outlier time slots within the provided data.
 2. Using a separate reference DataFrame (for example the data on which your classifier was trained, as in the above example), allowing you to identify which time slots deviate from this reference DataFrame.
 3. Using a sliding window, allowing you to compare each time slot to a window of preceding time slots (by default the 10 preceding time slots).
 4. Using an expanding reference, allowing you to compare each time slot to all preceding time slots.

-We define the normalized residual of a value of interest wrt the selected reference as:
+We define the normalized residual of a value of interest with respect to the selected reference as:

 .. code-block:: text